jabacchetta/vscode-javascript-snippets/README.md

 * Includes snippets for commonly-needed utilities, which can be useful when experimenting in a scratch file or when working on small projects where you don't intend to import a JavaScript utility library (e.g.
   Lodash).
-* Includes snippets for advanced console logs that are colorized, grouped, and edge-case-resistant (e.g. handles object mutation).
+* Includes snippets for advanced console logs that are colorized, grouped, and edge-case-resistant.

 ## Style